GauravRana24/Python_Projects/README.md

 # Python_Projects
-Analysis of IMDB dataset using Pyhton and Pandas
+Analysis of the IMDB dataset using Python and Pandas